"Safe in the Wound"

 To paraphrase the summary, other than surgical swelling at a couple of the sites and temporary loss of appetite after the surgery, all animals observed after the 4-week period were in the same condition as they were when they started.
 The StopsBleeding™/BleedStop™ powder in the animals' bodies had no adverse effect on any of the three animals or in any of the 12 sites.

 “Mild post-operative inflammation was noted in all 3 animals, which is normal post-operative sequella.
 These conditions were treated with additional analgesic medications (ibuprofen & meloxicam SR) and jackets to protect the integrity of the implant sites.
 Mild inappetence was noted briefly in all animals, which is to be expected after a procedure.
 All the animals in this study were otherwise healthy throughout the in-life portion of the study.”

 StopsBleeding™ and BleedStop™ are trade names of CoAg Medical LLC for their hemostatic powder and rigid foam products.
 Both products, StopsBleeding™ and BleedStop™, are identical except for the name.
-It is marketed under two different names due to the high cost of marketing to hospitals and the medical community, who end up paying more than the consumer.
+In general, BleedStop™ is marketed to consumers, and StopsBleeding™ is marketed to hospitals.